Winder Circular, The Howgills

 Directions to be used in conjunction with a map.

-1. Let’s climb Winder!
+Let’s climb Winder!
 (Recommended rallying adventure cry…. it’s ok, you don’t need to do that bit)

-2. Starting from Joss Lane Car Park, head to the entrance and turn right (if you need any last minute toilet breaks, the toilets are on your left, you need to head out the car park, they’re on the main road.)
+Starting from Joss Lane Car Park, head to the entrance and turn right (if you need any last minute toilet breaks, the toilets are on your left, you need to head out the car park, they’re on the main road.)
 Turn right out of the car park and head up Joss Lane, following the road as it bends round to the right, heading past the factory shop (which is to your left and at the bend.)

-3. You will still be on Joss Lane, walking through a residential area, until you reach a gate at the end.
+You will still be on Joss Lane, walking through a residential area, until you reach a gate at the end.
 Head through the gate as it heads onto an access track.
 Here ahead of you is a holiday property to the right of the track.
 The path bends round to the left as it approaches the wall, heading through a gate into a narrow fenced/ walled path.
 It’s signposted ‘To the Fell’ (which I love).

-5. At the gate, there is a path down to the right which takes you to the edge of the beck, there is one to the left, which heads along the wall to your left, another that heads diagonally straight up the fell.
-The one you need I would describe as the MAIN path, roughly straight on and upwards.
-This is the main path up to The Calf, which is the highest peak in the Howgills.
+ONWARDS AND UPWARDS!
+You’ve made it this far, you may or may not have detoured to the waterfall, but you are now ready for your ascent to Winder.
+The path you need heads diagonally straight up the fell.
+I would describe as the MAIN path going upwards, roughly straight on.
+It shouldn’t be too hard to spot as it is the main path up to The Calf, which is the highest peak in the Howgills.
 TOP TIP!
 Check your map at this point!
 The path you need is marked as the Dales High Way.

-7. There are several obvious paths dotted around the area, and you will need some basic navigation skills and a map to make sure you are on the right track (as we recommend with all of our walks!)
+There are several obvious paths dotted around the area, and you will need some basic navigation skills and a map to make sure you are on the right track (as we recommend with all of our walks!)

-8. Continue along the Dales High Way, keeping the gill to your right.
+Continue along the Dales High Way, keeping the gill to your right.
 The gill will start to head away to your right, moving further from the path.
 You can just catch a glimpse of a waterfall at this point.
 Here, there is an offshoot path to your left.
 This is not as broad as the one you are on, but is still very defined.
 To assist, the point at which you turn away to the left is What 3 Words explorer.newsreel.predict or grid reference SD 65958 93543)

-9. The path heads upwards, at a reasonably steep climb, and then joins the bridleway, which is an obviously wide track.
+The path heads upwards, at a reasonably steep climb, and then joins the bridleway, which is an obviously wide track.
 Here you need to turn left, still heading upwards.
 Speaking of bridleways, there are regularly fell ponies roaming the fells, so keep your eyes peeled!

-10. The path is very well defined and will take you to the viewpoint and trig point.
+The path is very well defined and will take you to the viewpoint and trig point.
 Check out the awesome views.
 You will be able to see for MILES!
 Which is always cool for a little fell!
 Check out the Howgills… aren’t they awesome?
 One of my favourite parts of the Yorkshire Dales National Park and a range of mountains that Wainwright described as being like ‘sleeping elephants’.
 Which obviously, I also love!

-11. From the summit trig begins your descent.
+From the summit trig begins your descent.
 You will see an obvious path heading gradually down in a westerly direction.
 It will continue in this direction more or less all the way down the fell.

-12. Here, you are presented with an option.
-We walked this walk in a period of intense rain, and the ground was MUDDY!
+Here, you are presented with an option.
+We originally walked this walk in a period of intense rain, and the ground was MUDDY!
 So we opted to head straight on through the gate in the dry stone wall which leads to Howgill Lane, a road, as it was pretty arduous underfoot!).
 If you head this way, you can turn left and head back along it back into Sedbergh, but you will be sharing this with vehicles.

-14. Head through Lockbank Farm following the signs for their preferred route through the farm (maybe stop for ice cream here!
+Head through Lockbank Farm following the signs for their preferred route through the farm (maybe stop for ice cream here!
 They do have a kiosk on occasion).
 Then head back to Howgill Lane, turning left and heading past the play park, then back into Sedbergh!

-Last walked April 2024.
+Last walked July 2025.

 One of the fell ponies you can find grazing on the Howgills